 This is one of my all-time favourite matches.
 It developed from a believable and brutal rivalry between HHH and Mick Foley that really extended far back to 1997.
 HHH became a star and Mick Foley proved he could still put on a hell of a match after a relatively quiet 1999.
-We’ve already seen HHH and Cactus Jack fight in the Best 100…List (#94, click here for my review).
-This match is an evolution of that one.
-It ramps up the ultraviolence to a degree rarely seen in WWE, even back in the Attitude Era.
+We’ve already seen HHH and Cactus Jack fight in the WWE Network’s 100 Best Matches…List (at #95, click here for my review!)
+This match is an evolution of #95.
+It ramps the ultraviolence to a degree rarely seen in WWE, even back in the Attitude Era.
 They had a PPV level match on Raw in 1997.
 This actual PPV match at Royal Rumble 2000 is one for the ages.

 HHH had been WWF champion in mid-1999 but struggled to set himself apart from anyone else.
 He was merely a bland heel who was half-decent in the ring.
 However, he teamed up wothwith Stephanie McMahon in late 1999 to kick of the ‘McMahon-Helmsley Era’ and his star began to shine a little.
 One thing that lacked was great wrestling ability.
 He was good, but nothing special.
 But he had become a despicable heel that you loved to hate.
 His feud with Mankind was a part of HHH’s success as a heel.
 But could Mankind put on a good match anymore?
 He was more of a comedy act in 1999, teaming with The Rock and playing matches for laughs.
 When Mick Foley turned from Mankind into Cactus Jack, his hardcore personality, people wondered whether Foley still had it in him.